Frankie-Manzi/Frankie-Manzi/README.md

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in technology, fueled by personal curiosity and hands-on experience, has led me to develop a deep passion for cybersecurity.
+I've continuously explored and learned about the field, and I’m excited to apply my problem-solving skills and knowledge to cybersecurity challenges.
+I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]